openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/get_flight_solo/import_solo_azure.md

               --cleanup
 ```

-3. After a short wait, the source image will have the name `sourceImage-region` and be in the target resource group
+3. After a short wait, the source image will have the name `sourceImage-region` and be in the target resource group.